flytbase/apidoc/source/includes/navigation/arm.md

 This API arms the motors.
 If arm fails then check debug messages for arming errors.
 Likely reasons are uncalibrated sensors, misconfiguration.

-### API usage information:

-* ARM API will only work when device is in GUIDED or OFFBOARD or API|POSCTL mode.
-* All navigation setpoint API's except take_off require that drone is armed.
-So before calling any setpoint / waypoint APIs, drone should be armed.
-* It is safer to use take_off command instead of arm command.

 ###Parameters:

     Following parameters are applicable for onboard C++ and Python scripts.
 Scroll down for their counterparts in RESTful, Websocket, ROS.
 However the description of these parameters applies to all platforms.